-Join Barton Poulson for an in-depth discussion in this video Comparing means with an analysis of variance (ANOVA), part of Up and Running with R.
+Join Barton Poulson for an in-depth discussion in this video Comparing means with an analysis of variance (ANOVA), part of Learning R.

 When you're looking at associations in your data, the final test that we want to…look at right now is comparing several groups on a single quantitative outcome.…If you're comparing just two, you would use a t-test, but when you have more…than two, you usually want to use an analysis of variance, or ANOVA instead.…For this example, I'm going to use the google_correlate data that we've used before.…I'm going to load it, and just get a list of the variable names.…The first test that I'm going to do is what's called a one way ANOVA.…That is where you're comparing several groups, but on a single factor.…